hashed-io/hashed-network-portal-ui/docs/tutorials/native_bitcoin_vault_user_guide.md

 ### How to export your vault and import on Blue Wallet

 1. Go to "My vaults" page.
-2. Click on the vault you want to see details.
+2. Click the vault you want to see details.
 <div style="text-align: center">
 <img src="./assets/nbv_click_to_see_details_vault.png" style="width: 30vw; min-width: 250px" />
 </div>